 Follow the safety precautions listed in your operator’s manual.
 Stop the mower, remove the ignition key, wait for the engine to cool, and remove the spark plug wires prior to troubleshooting and performing repairs.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 Why Does Your Cub Cadet Lawn Mower Overheat?

-The engine oil helps keep the engine on a Cub Cadet cool.
+The engine oil helps keep the engine cool.
 All engine oils are not the same.
-The engine used in an air-cooled small engine requires oil that differs from the oil used in a liquid-cooled engine.
+The air-cooled engine used on a lawn mower requires oil that differs from the oil used in a liquid-cooled engine.

 Regular motor oil, like that used in a car, does not include much zinc because it uses water in a liquid to cool the engine.

 The chart below that shows the type of oil that works best in different outdoor temperatures.
 Use this chart and consult with your owner’s manual for the manufacturer’s recommendation for oil as these recommendations may vary.

 Most small engine manufacturers will recommend using SAE30 or 10W-30 engine oil in your Cub Cadet lawn mower engine.
 However, you may need to change your oil viscosity to 20W-50 when operating in higher ambient temperatures.

 SOLUTION: Drain the wrong engine oil and add the correct air-cooled engine oil.